HubSpot/cms-theme-boilerplate/README.md

 I would encourage avoiding a build process as some users will want to use this directly in HubSpot, some may wish to work locally.

-## General ideas of what CrankShaft should have
+## General ideas of what CrankShaft should have (based on discussions in slack and issues)
 * Responsive backward compatible grid.
+We will base this on Bootstrap 4's grid.
 * Utility classes
 * Variable Breakpoints
 * helpers for making different types of UI elements like buttons.
+* many features will be enabled and disabled using hubl vars.

 ### Thoughts to get your flywheel turning.
 #### HubSpots CSS Supports HubL